Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 4850 X2 512MB should be 89% faster than the Radeon HD 6770 1GB in general, because of its greater bandwidth. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 4850 X2 512MB should theoretically be quite a bit better than the Radeon HD 6770 1GB in general. (explain)

-Memory Bandwidth: Memory bandwidth is the max amount of data (counted in MB per second) that can be transported past the external memory interface in a second.
-The number is calculated by multiplying the card's interface width by its memory speed.
-In the case of DDR memory, it must be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and high resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
-This figure is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in MB per second) that can be moved across the external memory interface within a second.
+The number is worked out by multiplying the card's interface width by its memory speed.
+In the case of DDR type RAM, the result should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The better the bandwidth is, the better the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
+This is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
+The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels in a second.
-Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly write to its local memory per second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip can possibly record to the local memory in a second - measured in millions of pixels per second.
+The figure is calculated by multiplying the number of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.

 |